yang-ng/cs283-f24-assignments/README.md

-The controllers are tested in the Scene view in play mode by manually moving the targets.
+In A6_IKcontroller, the controllers are tested in the Scene view in play mode by manually moving the targets.

 Gaze Control: